wags69a/requests-passing-token/README.md

 This is version 1 of this script, in version 2, I hope to read a list of check numbers so that I can get the output to more than one at a time.

+#UPDATE
+Version 2 is working.
+It passes the timed token and printouts multiple APIs.

 #Installation
 I used postman in the customer environment.
 You will have to adjust to your customer.